mrhallak/mrhallak/README.md

 ### Hi there, I'm [Mohamad](https://www.hallak.io) 👋
-I am a software engineer passionate about anything tech.
+I am a data engineer passionate about anything tech.

 * 👯 I’m looking to collaborate on